redstudiosbr/kdrama-manager/README.md

 ## Modding

-Project KDrama is designed to support community mods.
+K-Drama Manager is designed to support community mods.
 Here's how you can mod the game:

 - Navigate to the `StreamingAssets` folder.
 - Modify or add JSON data for names, buildings, and other game elements.